mozilla-services/socorro/docs/service/processor.rst

 To run Antenna in the Socorro local dev environment, do::

-  $ docker-compose up antenna
+  $ docker-compose up collector

 It will listen on ``http://localhost:8888/`` for incoming crashes from a breakpad crash reporter.
 It will save crash data to the ``dev_bucket`` in the local S3 which is where the processor looks for it.

-FIXME(willkg): How to get crash ids into the processing queue?
+It will publish the crash ids to the Pub/Sub normal topic.